mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 NOTES -  MY THOUGHTS IN THIS AREA STILL NEED TO BE INFORMED BY WIDER READING ON EXISTING RESEARCH.

-POINTS TO MAKE

-- AUTHENTICITY OF AUDIENCE &
- - AUTHENTICITY OF TOOLS AND IMPACT ON AGENCY -

- - AGENCY AND MICROWORLD
- -
+NOTE -

+In this secdtion analysis uses the language and concepts introduces in literature on affordances and transformational agency which in turn draws on concepts of conflicts in activity in activity theory.

+Recap of affordances and anchors

+In research on practice, other researchers have found the the scope and focus of affordances important to clarify [@wolff-piggott_activity_2016-1].

+While there is a The wealth of HCI literature in line with activity which discusses and applies concetps of affordances, the focus is often on the individual rather than on collective action [@kaptelinin_affordances_2012].

+The use of double stimuli by larger groups of participants to break out of contradictions in activity and thus further their agency is conceptualised by Sannino in TADS [@sannino_principle_2015]

+OTHER COMMENTS ON SCOPE AND FOCUS OF Affordances / tads HERE

+##### Relevant terms and concepts in their relevant scope  / focus

+There is not a well-used framework in the area of researching teaching creative technology to undertake  analysis of group coding.

+Tool affordance - in this context

+Process affordance - in this context

-### Discussion on authentic tools and processes (to increase agency)
+### Discussion on authenticity and agency

-#### "Authentish" - goals in drama and project-based processes and related scenarios to increase agency
+#### Near-authentic processes and tools in drama and project-based processes and related scenarios to increase agency

-**Key message: authentic tools and processes can increase agency but facilitators should use them with careful curation**
+**Key message: authentic tools and processes can increase agency but facilitators should use them with careful curation - as there are negative effects too**

 <!-- - audience
 - tools